lanl/COVID-19-Predictions/herdImmunity/README.md

 The column descriptors for the table are provided below:

-Column 1: Name of the Metropolitan Statistical Area (MSA)
+Column 1: Name of the Metropolitan Statistical Area (MSA) - Reference: https://en.wikipedia.org/wiki/List_of_metropolitan_statistical_areas

 Column 2: Detected number of cumulative new cases